vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 ## SQL access to the data

-The same endpoint `/lists/list` can be also used in a POST call to submit a real SQL statement and let the Peakboard Hub Database do some work for you.
-This a perfect way to aggregate the data before it's transferred.
-So no need to transfer large batches of data when you only need an aggregated view.
-Let's imagine we want to know only the number of locked and unlocked stock records from our sample table.
-The correct SQL would be
+The same endpoint, `/lists/list`, can be also used in a `POST` call to submit a SQL statement and let the Peakboard Hub Database do some work for you.
+This is the perfect way to aggregate the data before it's returned to you.
+That way, there's no need to transfer large batches of data when you only need an aggregated view.

+Suppose we want to know the number of locked and unlocked stock records from our example table.
+Here is the correct SQL:

 {% highlight sql %}
 select Locked, count(\*) as Counter from stockinfo group by locked
 {% endhighlight %}

-So we just wrap this SQL statement into a JSON envelope and submit it the HTTP body to the API endpoint.
+So, we wrap this SQL statement into a JSON envelope and submit it in the body of a `POST` request to the API endpoint:

 {% highlight json %}
 {